Sunday 24th October, 2004

 Dennis McQuade sat on a fallen tree outside a small cabin enjoying a smoke.
 The burly forty-year-old was staring down at the point where the loch narrowed and continued east as the River Earn.
 From his forest hideaway, the man could see the small village down below, and though it looked near, few people ventured into the forest area where he’d taken refuge.

-The sound of an engine drifted through the dense woodland and then the quiet purring became a loud whining before it stopped.
-All that remained was the sound of wildlife and the cool winter breeze.
-A car door slammed and this was followed by unsteady footsteps in the undergrowth.
+The sound of an engine drifted through the dense woodland, and then the quiet purring became a loud whining before it stopped.
+All that remained was the sound of birds and the cool winter breeze.
+A car door slammed, and unsteady footsteps could be heard in the undergrowth.

 “McQuade,” a timid voice called.
 “McQuade … are you there?”